FluxKeyboard/flux_api/README.md

-# Documentation for Polymath Local API
+# Documentation for the Flux Polymath API

 <a name="ssl-info"></a>

 ## TLS Certificates

 The Flux Polymath API uses a self signed TLS certificate.
-These certificates are generated at runtime and replaced as needed (when they expire) so that each installation has a unique certificate.
+These certificates are generated at runtime and replaced as needed (when they expire, or when the local IP changes and SAN needs to be reset) so that each installation has a unique certificate.
+It is possible in the Polymath settings to add a domain that you wish to be attached to the TLS certificate, however all that does is allow requests from that domain.
+DNS, port forwarding, ect, still needs to be done outside of Polymath.

+The certificates are fingerprinted to ensure no manipulation, this is to help prevent someone from accessing a user's machine and attempting a man in the middle attack.
+The same is also done for the API settings as a whole.

 For your plugins you will need to get the certificate to create a security context in your requests.
 The locations are as follows